 I promise, there really is no catch!
-FBR has been active in the franchise industry for over 15 years, and if we were doing anything other than what we promise, there’s no doubt you would know about it.
+FBR has been active in the franchise industry since 2005, and if we were doing anything other than what we promise, there’s no doubt you would know about it.
 We are completely up front with the questions we ask on the survey, our confidential process, and what you receive when you participate — all before you sign on.

 We invite any franchisor with 10 or more franchisees open and operating to participate in our research.
 So why do we offer it for free?

 We believe validation and unit economics are the biggest pillars of a franchise system.
 If you don’t have those things, you shouldn’t be selling to prospective franchise buyers.
 Plus, having more brands and franchisee responses we have in our industry benchmark helps our clients gain true perspective on how they stack up to other systems.

 If you decide to participate in the free survey, you don’t get ALL the data we collect, but you do get your overall benchmark score to compare your system to the highest and lowest scores on the survey to see where you stand, and if your franchisees rate you well, it qualifies you for our awards and to be featured in the editorial of our quarterly publications for candidates.